-In case of injury, theft, loss or other liability, the telecommuter must allow agents of the University to investigate and/or inspect the work site.
+Employees must report to their local authorities any theft of CU equipment and/or furniture from their remote location.
+In case of injury, theft, loss or other liability in a remote office location, the staff member must allow agents of the University to investigate and/or inspect the work site.
 Reasonable notice of inspection and/or investigation should be given to the employee.

 Job-related incidents or accidents that occur during work at home hours are to be reported immediately to the supervisor.

 Costs of personal telecommunications equipment, computers, printers, residential insurance and utilities incurred by the staff member are the responsibility of the staff member.
 If OCG provides equipment and/or furniture the staff member is responsible for safe transportation and set-up of such equipment and/or furniture.

 If any University equipment is lost or stolen, the Supervisor and Manager of Operations must be informed of the loss, and they will cooperate with the University on the investigation, including timely completion of and forms needed.
 A University Claims Adjuster will determine if the equipment is covered by insurance.
 Depending upon the Claims Adjuster’s determination, the staff member may be responsible for the deductible or computer and/or furniture replacement.

 The employee will be responsible for:

 - any intentional damage to the equipment and/or furniture;